Burhinus: Taxonomy and systematics

 The genus Burhinus was erected by the German zoologist Johann Karl Wilhelm Illiger in 1811 with the bush stone-curlew as the type species.
 The name combines the Ancient Greek bous meaning "ox" and rhis, rhinos meaning "nose" (or "bill").

 Determining the correct placement of this family can be difficult as they are very ancient species.
 Burhinus are best placed in Charadriiformes.
 They resemble bustards (family: Otididae) and have been previously classified with them in Gruiformes.
 Their placement in Gruiformes is considered convergent evolution, as both orders have the same lifestyle and biotopes.
 Comparisons made of skeleton, biochemistry and parasites plus down on young, confirm Burhinus as a charadriiform.

 Based on multi-locus analysis, the stone-curlew family (Burhinidae) is probably closest to the family Charadriidae, not Scolopacidae.
 The optimal maximum likelihood phylogenetic reconstruction using multi-locus (ADH5, GPD3-5 and FGB-7) analysis placed Burhinus within Charadrii, sister to Scolopaci.
 They have some similarities to Glareolidae and some phylogenies do place them as a sister clade to this family. however this is also considered convergent evolution.
 DNA–DNA hybridisation as well as RAG-1 and myoglobin intron-II sequence data supports a link to Recurvirostridae.
 Burhinus and Chionis together are sister to the rest of the Charadriidae.

 A phenotypic study of Charadriiformes suggests that Burhinidae should consist of three genera – Esacus, Burhinus plus resurrected Orthorhampus.
 In this model, the bush stone-curlew would be removed from Burhinus and placed in a subfamily Esacinae with Esacus.
 This subfamily would be known as the greater thick-knees, while the remainder of the genus Burhinus would fall into Burhininae, the lesser thick-knees.
 This is based on character analyses of skeletons, skin and natal patterns.
 Esacus has sometimes been lumped within Burhinus, but Esacus are generally larger and chunkier with a larger bill and less mottled plumage.
 Burhinus is clearly distinct from Esacus, except for the bush stone-curlew, which is the same size as Esacus.
 However, the bush stone-curlew has more similar plumage to the rest of Burhinus.
 The Indian stone-curlew was split from the Eurasian species, as it does not migrate.
 It is possible that the population of Eurasian stone-curlews on the Canary Islands should also be split in this way as this population shows very little genetic variation.
+In IOC 14.1, the double-striped thick-knees were transferred to the newly described genus Hesperoburhinus.

 The bush stone-curlew has had a confusing history of classification.
 This species has previously been considered two species and B. magnirostris has at times been used for this species, with the same specific epithet now used for the beach stone-curlew in the sister genus Esacus, leading to much confusion.
 The Bush stone-curlew is now B. grallarius, as described by John Gould in 1845.

 Species

-There are eight species of Burhinus.
+There are six species of Burhinus.
 No species is threatened and none have become extinct since 1600.